dfujim/bfit/README.md

 To run, call `python3 -m bfit`

-## Setup after Install
+## Setup

-Install is done simply by `pip install bfit`.
+Install: `pip install bfit`
+Note that `Cython` is required for install.
+You can get that with `pip install Cython`.

 Afterwards, you may want to tell bfit where the data is stored.
-This is done by defining environment variables
-`BNMR_ARCHIVE` and `BNQR_ARCHIVE` (for convenience add this to your .bashrc script).
+This is done by defining environment variables `BNMR_ARCHIVE` and `BNQR_ARCHIVE` (for convenience add this to your .bashrc script).
 The expected file format is as follows:

     /path/